Who's gay?

 Tori Amos: Likes dudes.
 In fact, she married one.

-Antony & The Johnsons: Antony is gay as blazes; the rest of the lineup seems to change frequently and stay more-or-less under the radar.
+not a man, and that is the only quote I can find.
+The rest of the lineup seems to change frequently and stay more-or-less under the radar.

 The Ark: Frontman Ola Salo is